Anyone who cares for children who are not related to them for pay or gain for more than two hours a day must register with Ofsted as a childminder.

 Specialist Sitters are qualified, experienced Ofsted registered childminders who offer an evening service on weekdays and weekends.
 View the Specialist Services leaflet here.

 How much will it cost?

 You will only need to pay the childminder £5.00 an hour for the time you use.
-The remaining fee is fully funded.
+The remaining fee is paid for by the Sitters Service.

 How do I register for the Sitters Service?